 Here’s some of the letters to the editor that Derek inspired:

-— "I cannot use polite language to describe the nausea it gave me … dirty, uncouth and sordid, and a complete bore."
+— "I have been wondering since I saw it what merit the film had.
+I cannot use polite language to describe the nausea it gave me ... the film was dirty, uncouth and sordid, and a complete bore."

-— "What a depraved mind could think up such dirty rubbish as Derek...
+— "What sort of a depraved mind could think up such dirty rubbish as Derek...
 Youngsters watching this filth cannot help but be tainted."